How many Uni credits does the diploma get you?

 Full degree: 25 subjects

-APC Credits: 8 subjects (12 credit points per subject)
+APC Credits: 8 subjects (12 credit points per subject – subject to change)

 Subjects credited: 32% (save approximately 1 year/semester)